johnkips2020/printf/README.md

-This is the printf readme file
+This is the a group project of two called printf.